Keto Cucumber Salad

-An easy Keto Cucumber Salad recipe with creamy dill lemon dressing perfect as a summer keto side dish to barbecue.
+This easy Keto Cucumber Salad recipe with creamy dill lemon dressing is perfect as a summer keto side dish to barbecue.

 In fact, the vinegar dressing of a classic cucumber salad is made of one cup of vinegar with 1/2 cup of sugar!

 Luckily, there is nothing easier than making a keto creamy cucumber salad at home.
 Of course, you can also make a keto cucumber salad with vinegar dressing, but I prefer the creamy version, much more filling and rich.

-To make this easy low carb cucumber salad recipe you need:
+To make this easy low-carb cucumber salad recipe, you need:

 First, cut the ends of each English cucumber and discard them.

 Should I peel the cucumber for the salad?

 Now, the first question, should I peel a cucumber for a salad?
 Well, that absolutely depends on your taste buds.

 For a crunchier salad, keep the skin on or half-peel the cucumbers.
 But for a softer, melt-in-your-mouth cucumber slice, peel off the cucumber entirely.